aadarshjaiswalvns/Data-Analytics-Portfolio/README.md

 Tools: Power BI, Excel, Jupyter Notebook, GitHub

-📄 Resume

-You can download my latest resume from the portfolio site or from this repository:

-Download Resume (PDF)

 🙋 About Me

 I’m Aadarsh Jaiswal, an aspiring data analyst with a background in operations and a strong interest in building actionable business insights from data.
 I enjoy working with diverse datasets and am continuously upskilling through hands-on projects.